awsdocs/amazon-aurora-user-guide/doc_source/aurora-mysql-parallel-query.md

 To use all features of parallel query requires an Aurora MySQL DB cluster that's running version 2\.09 or higher\.
 If you already have a cluster that you want to use with parallel query, you can upgrade it to a compatible version and turn on parallel query afterward\.
 In that case, make sure to follow the upgrade procedure in [Upgrade considerations for parallel query](#aurora-mysql-parallel-query-upgrade) because the configuration setting names and default values are different in these newer versions\.

- The DB instances in your cluster must be using the `db.r*` instance classes\.
+The DB instances in your cluster must use the `db.r*` instance classes\.

-Make sure that the hash join optimization is turned on for your cluster\.
+Make sure that hash join optimization is turned on for your cluster\.
 To learn how, see [Turning on hash join for parallel query clusters](#aurora-mysql-parallel-query-enabling-hash-join)\.

  To customize parameters such as `aurora_parallel_query` and `aurora_disable_hash_join`, you must have a custom parameter group that you use with your cluster\.
 You can specify these parameters individually for each DB instance by using a DB parameter group\.
 However, we recommend that you specify them in a DB cluster parameter group\.
 That way, all DB instances in your cluster inherit the same settings for these parameters\.

 ### Limitations<a name="aurora-mysql-parallel-query-limitations"></a>

 The following limitations apply to the parallel query feature:
 + You can't use parallel query with the db\.t2 or db\.t3 instance classes\.
 This limitation applies even if you request parallel query using the `aurora_pq_force` session variable\.
 +  Parallel query doesn't apply to tables using the `COMPRESSED` or `REDUNDANT` row formats\.
 Use the `COMPACT` or `DYNAMIC` row formats for tables you plan to use with parallel query\.
 +  Aurora uses a cost\-based algorithm to determine whether to use the parallel query mechanism for each SQL statement\.
 Using certain SQL constructs in a statement can prevent parallel query or make parallel query unlikely for that statement\.
 For information about compatibility of SQL constructs with parallel query, see [How parallel query works with SQL constructs](#aurora-mysql-parallel-query-sql)\.
 +  Each Aurora DB instance can run only a certain number of parallel query sessions at one time\.
 If a query has multiple parts that use parallel query, such as subqueries, joins, or `UNION` operators, those phases run in sequence\.
 The statement only counts as a single parallel query session at any one time\.
 You can monitor the number of active sessions using the [parallel query status variables](#aurora-mysql-parallel-query-monitoring)\.
 You can check the limit on concurrent sessions for a given DB instance by querying the status variable `Aurora_pq_max_concurrent_requests`\.
 +  Parallel query is available in all AWS Regions that Aurora supports\.
 For most AWS Regions, the minimum required Aurora MySQL version to use parallel query is 2\.09\.
++ Parallel query is designed to improve the performance of data\-intensive queries\.
+It isn't designed for lightweight queries\.
++ We recommend that you use reader nodes for SELECT statements, especially data\-intensive ones\.

 ### I/O costs<a name="aurora-mysql-parallel-query-cost"></a>